The evolution of binary neutron star post-merger remnants: a review: Long-lived neutron star remnants

 The thermal evolution and history of a newly born neutron star has important consequences on several aspects of its evolution, including, for example, neutrino emission, the role of viscosity in dynamical and secular instabilities, the freezing out of the crust, and the transformation of the core to neutron superfluidity and proton superconductivity.

-At very early times the star cools through neutrino emission via modified Urca cooling~\cite{shapiro83}.
+At very early times the star cools through neutrino emission~\citeg{shapiro83, perego19}.
 In general, the neutrinos do not free stream, implying the cooling timescale is set by the time it takes for the neutrinos to diffuse out of the star~\cite[e.g.,][]{rosswog03}.
 It is these neutrinos that affect the electron fraction of the ejecta, and hence alter the colour of the kilonova (see Sec.~\ref{sec:short_EM}).
-An approximate cooling timescale is~\cite{paschalidis12}
+An approximate cooling timescale given by the neutrino diffusion timescale is~\cite{paschalidis12}

 where $E_\nu=\unit[10]{MeV}$ is the root-mean-square value of the neutrino energy found in simulations~\cite{rosswog03}.
-In general, the cooling timescale for modified URCA cooling has a strong temperature dependence, with $T\propto t^{1/6}$.

 During the cooling of the remnant, the first major structural change is the formation of the crystalline lattice crust.
 This typically takes $\mathcal{O}({\rm days})$ for the base of the crust to begin forming, with a complete crust not forming for up to a year following birth~\cite[e.g.,][and references therein]{kruger15}.
 In the stellar core, neutron superfluidity and proton superconductivity are expected at temperatures $\lesssim\unit[(5-9)\times10^8]{K}$ and $\lesssim\unit[(2-3)\times10^8]{K}$, respectively~\cite[see][and references therein]{page11,shternin11}.
 While the development for superfluidity and superconductivity are certainly relevant for late-time evolution of neutron stars, e.g., in understanding glitches in young radio pulsars, it is not clear what observational impact it has on the evolution of post-merger remnants.